Manideepm13/photography_contest/README.md

 **Photography Contest Management System**
 **Overview**

    A simple console-based Photography Contest Management System that allows participants to submit their photographs, view contest rules, rate photos, and check contest results.
-This project is built using Python's Flask framework for the backend and HTML/CSS for the frontend.
+This project is built using Python's Flask framework for the v     backend and HTML/CSS for the frontend.
 **Features**

    1. Submit Photos: Participants can submit their photos along with a title, description, and their name.